valancej/anchore-blogs/content/whitelist/whitelists.md

 When working with whitelisted items, it is important to remember that this does not mean there are no longer security issues, only that these particular items now have a **_go_** output associated with them.
 Remember to use carefully and in moderation.
 Lastly, as with any CVE remediation and policy rule creation, consult across your development, security, and operations teams to collectively come up with acceptable actions that best suit your organization's security and compliance requirements.

-Further information on [Anchore Enterprise](https://anchore.com/enterprise)can be found on our website.
+Further information on [Anchore Enterprise](https://anchore.com/enterprise) can be found on our website.
 For other general questions please join our [community Slack channel](https://anchore.com/slack).